One of two known, and the only one in private hands, THE DUPLEX Babcock Pencil Sharpener, Sold!

 There are many active links in this description; every text in bold/italic is a link!

-The DUPLEX was part of a collection of 67 pencil sharpeners sold by Morphy's Auction, and was sold as lot 2626 together with three other pencil sharpeners.
-There is no doubt that the DUPLEX offered here is the very same as the one sold on eBay and later at Morphy's auction.
-There is still a picture of the label of the one sold on eBay on the
+The DUPLEX Babcock was part of a collection of 67 pencil sharpeners sold by Morphy's Auction, and was sold as lot 2626 together with three other pencil sharpeners.
+There is no doubt that the antique DUPLEX Babcock pencil sharpener offered here is the very same as the one sold on eBay and later at Morphy's auction.
+There is still a picture of the label of the one sold on eBay on the Worthpoint.com website.
+Click on the second picture to see the label.
+The label in that picture has the very same imperfections as the one pictured in picture 14 and 15.
+The label was lose and I stabilized the label with water based glue which created the stains seen in picture 14 and 15.

 The only other picture the reader will find of the antique DUPLEX pencil sharpener on the internet is on the webpage of the Early Office Museum at earlyofficemuseum.com.
-The National Museum of American History inventory number 330110 is clearly readable in one of the pictures shown at the Early Office Museum website showing the top-view of the DUPLEX,
+The National Museum of American History inventory number 330110 is clearly readable in one of the pictures shown at the Early Office Museum website showing the top-view of the DUPLEX, click here to see that picture.
+The inventory number is written on one of the labels which are attached to the hand-crank of the DUPLEX pencil sharpener.
+The reader can also see that there is one of the knifes missing.
+The inventory number of the DUPLEX/Babcock pencil sharpener shown on the website of the National Museum of American History is clearly visible and is ME330110.

 There are no other records or pictures to be found on the internet, none!
-I also personally know many top collections and I have never seen another DUPLEX/Babcock pencil sharpener in any collection other than the one in the Museum of American History in Washington.
+I also personally know many top collections and I have never seen another antique DUPLEX/Babcock pencil sharpener in any collection other than the one in the Museum of American History in Washington.

 Inventory Number 09364;